Making watercolors accessible for everyone

 Mar 27, 2014

-Bank of America is proud to sponsor Sargent Watercolors at the Museum of Fine Arts, Boston, on view until January 20, 2014.
-Organized with the Brooklyn Museum, this exhibition combines for the first time the two most significant institutional collections of watercolor paintings by John Singer Sargent (1856-1925).
+Bank of America proudly sponsored an unprecedented exhibit of watercolor paintings by John Singer Sargent (1856-1925) at the Museum of Fine Arts, Boston.
+Organized with the Brooklyn Museum, the exhibition combined for the first time the two most significant institutional collections of watercolor paintings by Sargent

-By uniting the Boston and Brooklyn watercolors, it presents an amazing body of work that has never been explored in a focused exhibition.
-The collection offers an unprecedented opportunity to view more than 80 brilliant watercolors that Sargent produced between 1905 and 1911, when he was at the height of his artistic career and internationally recognized as the one of the greatest American painters of his time.
+By uniting the Boston and Brooklyn watercolors, it presented an amazing body of work that had never been explored in a focused exhibition.
+The collection offered an unprecedented opportunity to view more than 80 brilliant watercolors that Sargent produced between 1905 and 1911, when he was at the height of his artistic career and internationally recognized as the one of the greatest American painters of his time.

 Bank of America provides support to thousands of arts and cultural organizations around the world.
 The bank’s commitment is based on the belief that a thriving arts and culture sector can better societies and economies.
 Beyond intrinsic beauty, arts and culture can spur urban renewal, attract new businesses, invigorate tourism and spark innovation.
 The Museum of Fine Arts, Boston is a cultural, educational and community resource where more than one million visitors are welcomed each year, including 350,000 visitors from beyond metro Boston—who have a significant impact on the city’s economy.